Vanishing Tribes Photo Tour - full itinerary

 Mon Village — Longwa — Mon Village

-Today, we explore the village to meet and interact with the Angh, a hereditary chief who oversees 16 villages in Myanmar and four villages in Indian territory under his sovereignty.
+Today, we explore the village to meet and interact with the Angh, the hereditary chief who oversees 16 villages in Myanmar and four villages in Indian territory under his sovereignty.
 The house of the Angh of Longwa is situated half in India and half in Myanmar.
 We also meet some of the last surviving headhunters in the village.
 We return to our retreat in Mon Village for the night.

 Mon Village — Dibrugarh

-Dibrugarh
+Dibrugarh — Kolkata

 This morning, we visit one of the many misty morning tea gardens.
 After breakfast, we visit Graham Bazaar, a vibrant local marketplace bustling with activity, where we can capture authentic scenes of daily life as shopkeepers and sellers interact with their customers.
 If time allows, we revisit the riverside where small cottage industries make clay pots by hand.

-Departure from Delhi
+Departure from Kolkata

 You have the day free at your leisure until our driver transfers you to the airport for your flight back home.
 We hope you will have had an enjoyable and memorable experience, and we look forward to seeing you again on another photographic adventure!